paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 ![Do access token copy](/img/deployment/digital-ocean-apps/do-access-token-copy.png)

-Next, navigate to the **Apps** tab in the left sidebar and open your Digital Ccean application.
+Next, navigate to the **Apps** tab in the left sidebar and open your Digital Ocean application.
 You can find the id of your application id in the browser address bar.

 ![Do application id](/img/deployment/digital-ocean-apps/do-application-id.png)